-- Annually update the Terminal East and West streamline models with the latest production, completion and log data.
-Complete the updated history match on the Terminal West model in 1st half of 2015. - Improve vertical conformance in UT6 CRB-38 through selective drilling of new cased hole producers, injectors, and conformance-improving workovers.
+- Update the Terminal East and West streamline models with the latest production, completion and log data.
+Complete the updated history match on the Terminal West model. - Improve vertical conformance in UT6 CRB-38/39 through the selective drilling of new cased hole producers, injectors, and conformance-improving workovers. - Identify areas of bypassed oil and exploit via horizontal completions in Terminal West & East (using the recent UPF pass through in TE & update seismic data in TE). - Improve structural understanding in TE90 with the reprocessing of the seismic data.
+With the new interpretation, improve fault play vertical/horizontal exploitation. - Evaluate the feasibility of Z and HXC horizontals primarily in CRB 38. - Effectively manage and optimize the waterflood in different areas, between peripheral and infill injection strategies. - Complete/continue Plan of Depletion (POD) studies by CRB for UT6.

-- Identify areas of bypassed oil and exploit via horizontal completions in Terminal West & East. (using the recent UPF pass through (TE) & update seismic data in TE). - Improve structural understanding in TE90 with the reprocessing of the seismic data.
-With the new interpretation, improve fault play vertical/horizontal exploitation. - Effectively manage and optimize the waterflood in different areas between peripheral and infill injection strategies, - Complete/continue Plan of Depletion (POD) studies by CRB for UT6. - Develop proper waterflood pattern closure and improve the injection throughput into under-injected sands by prudent application of acid stimulation, wellwork, and drilling. - Continue on finding producer acid candidates (Terminal has the most successful acid jobs among East Reservoir Management Team). - Optimize injection by utilizing the results of the improved Streamsim Surveillance model.
+- Develop proper waterflood pattern closure and improve the injection throughput into under-injected sands by prudent application of acid stimulation, wellwork, and drilling. - Continue identifying producer acid candidates (Terminal has the most successful acid jobs among East Reservoir projects). - Optimize injection by utilizing the results of the improved Streamsim Surveillance model.

+UPF Zone

-UPF Zone Reservoir Management Plan
+Reservoir Management Plan

-The UP-Ford Zone has produced 98.3 MMSTB oil to date and current active well counts are 75 producers and 40 injectors.
-Much of the historical production is attributable to natural water drive from the AX sand, which was believed to have been watered-out over almost the entire field by the early 1980's.
-Recent development has been focused on exploiting AX oil at structurally high positions in CRB 46.
+Much of the UP-Ford Zone's historical production is attributable to natural water drive from the AX sand, which was believed to have been watered-out over almost the entire field by the early 1980's.
+Recent development has been focused on exploiting AX oil at structurally high positions in CRB 45 and 46.
 These wells have had very high IP rates.
-Sands above the AX have been historically less prolific owing to several factors, including: lower formation permeability, thin-bedded discontinuous shaly sands which are prone to formation damage owing to a high clay content, a lack of adequate injection support and damaging completion and workover techniques.
+Sands above the AX have been historically less prolific owing to several factors, including: lower formation permeability, thin-bedded discontinuous shaly sands which are prone to formation damage due to a high clay content, a lack of adequate injection support, and damaging completion and workover techniques.

 The UP-Ford reservoir is complex from both reservoir and operational perspectives.
 Since it underlies the Ranger and Terminal zones, new wells are more expensive to drill because of the depth and the pressure difference in Ranger and Terminal sands.
 In addition, higher reservoir temperatures and lower total fluid production rates shorten pump run times relative to the other reservoirs of the Unit.
-Non-damaging fluids are required during drilling and workover operations owing to the sensitive nature of the formation.
+Non-damaging fluids are required during drilling and workover operations because of the sensitive nature of the formation.

-From the late 1990's, success in pattern waterflood development in the Tract II area was achieved through adoption of non-damaging drilling and completion techniques.
+From the late 1990's, success in pattern waterflood development in the Tract II area was achieved through the adoption of non-damaging drilling and completion techniques.
 As a result, UP-Ford oil production rate reached a 20-year high (6978 STB/D oil) during early 1998.
 During the early 2000's, attempts to further exploit these strategies in the upper UP-Ford sands were not successful because of the lack of adequate injection support.
 During a two-year development break, the reservoir description was completely redone and completion techniques were reviewed.
 A new Petrel geological model and Frontsim reservoir simulation model were built and history-matched in 2005.
-In 2010's, multiple stimulated wells and open hole slotted liner hybrid completions have shown promise in increasing UPF oil production.
-Production entering 2014 was nearly 3900 BOPD.
-In 2014, several open hole slotted liner wells were drilled exploiting the AX sands.
-Despite the drilling of the several wells daily production has declined by 1500 BOPD from 3900-2400 BOPD.
+In the 2010's, multiple stimulated wells and open hole slotted liner hybrid completions have shown promise in increasing UPF oil production.

-The UP-Ford production rates in December 2014 were 2,398 BOPD and 59,212 BWPD (96.1% water cut) from 75 producers.
-December 2014 injection averaged 53,038 BWIPD from 40 injectors.
-Average active well rates were 32 BOPD and 789 BWPD for producers and 1,326 BWIPD for injectors
+The UP-Ford production rates in November 2016 were 1,880 BOPD and 65,220 BWPD (96.1% water cut) from 77 producers.
+November 2016 injection averaged 64,611 BWIPD from 41 injectors.
+Average active well rates were 24 BOPD and 842 BWPD for producers and 1,559 BWIPD for injectors

-UP-Ford currently has 8 wells that are mechanically idle and capable of being reactivated with further investment.
+UP-Ford currently has 4 wells that are mechanically idle and capable of being reactivated with further investment.
 These wells are being evaluated for repair and/or conversion.